vexeye/vex/README.md

 - Optional Parameters: It's easy to make parameters optional by not including them in the object if they are not needed for a particular call.
 This can simplify function calls.
 - Reduced Function Signature Complexity: Using a single parameter object can help keep the function signature simple, especially when there are many parameters.

-All of this with zero runtime overhead
+All of this with zero runtime overhead.

 ```
 // Definition